Historical Markers in Iron County, Wisconsin

 Iron County Timeline

-This timeline provides a condensed summary of the historical journey of Iron County, Wisconsin.
+This timeline provides a concise overview of the key events in the history of Iron County, Wisconsin.

 - 1871: Iron County is created as one of the 11 original counties in Wisconsin.